Illustrations by Brit Weatherbee

 Dermatophytes are a group of fungi that can cause skin, hair, and nail infections, such as athlete's foot, jock itch, and ringworm.

-Candida auris culture on a petri dish.
+Candida auris culture in a petri dish

 A chytrid-infected frog1

-Hibernating bat showing signs of fungal infection.
+A hibernating bat showing signs of fungal infection

 Final thoughts